alvarocampioni/projects_manager/README.md

 - Spring Boot: Responsible for creating the RESTful Web API

 - Spring Security: Responsible for the Authentication and Authorization using JWT Tokens.
-Manages two levels of access: `Admin` and `User`.
-Admins can manage all Users and their Projects.
-Users only access their own Projects.

 - Database (MySQL): Integrated with Spring Data JPA for data handling, ensuring data persistence, and efficient querying